 The COPS 30 miler is as close as it gets to the real thing and aims to raise significant funds for the Care of Police Survivors charity (COPS), along with the Royal Marines Charity.
 All proceeds are shared equally between the two charities.
-The event is now in its second year, with successful editions being run during the summers of 2016 and 2017.
+2018 will be our third year, with successful editions being held during the summers of 2016 and 2017.

 For more information, please see the ‘Health Warning‘ page and Q&A sections of this website.
 Photos from the 2017 and 2016 editions can be viewed on this page.
 You may also wish to follow the official COPS 30 Miler twitter account or join our Facebook group.